hotwired/hotwire-native-site/_source/overview/03_path_configuration.md

 # Path Configuration

 Hotwire Native apps can be configured via a JSON file called the *path configuration*.
-The *path configuration* is broken down into two top-level objects: settings and rules.
+The *path configuration* is broken down into two top-level objects: `settings` and `rules`.
 An empty path configuration requires both keys, as follows:

 ```json
 {